Istria Food

 Meso istarskog goveda-boškarina / Meso istrskega goveda-boškarina is the protected name for meat from Istrian cattle.
 The product matters because Boškarin connects food to Istria’s pastures, rural history, inland villages, and revival of a native cattle breed.

-Boškarin appears in sauces for fuži and pljukanci, slow-cooked dishes, stews, steaks, and regional meat dishes.
-It gives inland Istria a distinct meat identity beside the peninsula’s better-known seafood and truffle products.
+Boškarin appears in sauces for fuži and pljukanci, slow-cooked dishes, stews, steaks, and other meat preparations.
+It gives inland Istria a meat tradition alongside the peninsula's truffles, cured products, pasta, and seafood.

 Istarski med / Istrski med